collabnix/racktables-docker/README.md

 ## Troubleshooting

-In case you encounter issue related to APK and error message(being behind the corporate firewall) stating that timed-out issue, you might need to add DNS for your containers
+In case you encounter issue related to APK and error message(being behind the corporate firewall) stating that timed-out issue, you might need to ensure that DNS entry is made for your containers

 ```
  cat /etc/docker/daemon.json